Let's get started with a Microservice Architecture with Spring Cloud:

 1. Overview

 The Spring Framework release 6, as well as Spring Boot version 3, enables us to define declarative HTTP services using Java interfaces.
-The approach is inspired by popular HTTP client libraries like Feign and is similar to how we define repositories in Spring Data.
+In particular, the approach is inspired by popular HTTP client libraries like Feign and is similar to how we define repositories in Spring Data.

 2. HTTP Interface